-7.304.4 AGE AND RESIDENCY REQUIREMENTS AND PAYMENT RESPONSIBILITY FOR CHILDREN/YOUTH IN OUT-OF-HOME CARE [Rev. eff.
+7.304.4 AGE AND RESIDENCY REQUIREMENTS AND PAYMENT RESPONSIBILITY FOR CHILDREN IN OUT-OF-HOME CARE [Rev. eff.
 4/1/13]

-- A. A child is eligible for placement services on the basis of need from birth to age 18 when the child meets target group eligibility and all three of the placement criteria, regardless of whether the placement is voluntary or court ordered.
-A youth continues to be eligible for placement services if the court had jurisdiction prior to the 18th birthday or the youth is eligible for and receiving services through the youth in transition program as described in 7.203.4 (12 CCR 2509-3). - B. All children residing or present in the state are eligible for placement services when the criteria in the Target Group sections 7.201, 7.202, and 7.203, the Out-of-Home Placement Criteria section 7.304.3, and the Authority for Placement section 7.304.51, are met. - C. The child's county of residence shall be the county department which has financial and case decision-making responsibility for a child in out-of-home placement shall be the child's county of residence.
+A. A child is eligible for placement services on the basis of need from birth to age 18 when the child meets target group eligibility and all three of the placement criteria, regardless of whether the placement is voluntary or court ordered.
+A child from age 18 to age 21 continues to be eligible for placement services if the court had jurisdiction prior to the 18th birthday and the placement is court ordered.

+- B. All children residing or present in the state are eligible for placement services when the criteria in the Target Group sections 7.201, 7.202, and 7.203, the Out-of-Home Placement Criteria section 7.304.3, and the Authority for Placement section 7.304.51, are met. - C. The child's county of residence shall be the county department which has financial and case decision-making responsibility for a child in out-of-home placement shall be the child's county of residence.
 The child's residence follows the parents' residence unless one or more of the following circumstances exist: - 1.
 When the parent-child legal relationship has been terminated, the child's residence is the county in which the county department has legal custody of the child. - 2.
 When the court has transferred legal custody to a county department and the parent-child legal relationship has not been terminated, the child's residence is that county until the court transfers custody to some other entity, including changes of venue as described in the following section, 7.304.4, E. - 3.
-When a county department has legal custody and the court has also appointed a guardian, the child's residence is that of the county department holding legal custody.

-- 4. When a child is in parental custody, the child's residence is that of the parents, or of the last caretaker parent, unless there is a court order giving custody to one of the parents.
+When a county department has legal custody and the court has also appointed a guardian, the child's residence is that of the county department holding legal custody. - 4.
+When a child is in parental custody, the child's residence is that of the parents, or of the last caretaker parent, unless there is a court order giving custody to one of the parents.
 In that case, the child's residence is that of the parent with legal custody. - 5.
-When a child is in the legal custody of an individual, the child's residence is that of the individual. - 6.
-When the youth is receiving services through the Foster Youth in Transition Program, the youth's residence shall be the county in which the youth resides, based on their self attestation.
-Any changes of jurisdiction for this population shall be determined as described in 7.203.43(A)(4). - D. Residence for school purposes may be determined on other factors, such as the type of facility in which the child is placed or the legal status of the child.
+When a child is in the legal custody of an individual, the child's residence is that of the individual. - D. Residence for school purposes may be determined on other factors, such as the type of facility in which the child is placed or the legal status of the child.
 See Educational Assessments in the Assessment and Case Planning section. - E. The county department shall transfer financial and service planning, and financial responsibility as follows: